 Most Affordable Neighborhoods in Cambridge, MA

-Some of the cheapest neighborhoods in Cambridge are Strawberry Hill, Huron Village, and Inman Square.
+Some of the cheapest neighborhoods in Cambridge are Inman Square, Huron Village, and Porter Square.
 These neighborhoods offer some of the lowest rent prices in Cambridge, making them ideal for renters on a budget.
-As of July 29, 2025, the average rent in Cambridge is $3,330, which is 1.4% higher than last year.
+As of September 12, 2025, the average rent in Cambridge is $3,370, which is 2.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent